Taxes are one of the biggest concerns for small business owners.

 January 31st, 2023, and February 15th, 2023: Businesses have until January 31st to issue Form 1099s.
 These tax forms provide information about payments made to third parties throughout the tax year.

 For example, independent contractors, freelancers, and self-employed individuals will receive Form 1099s from companies they worked for.

-Taxpayers will also receive Form 1099s for contests, prizes, or gambling winnings, royalties, interest, dividends, retirement plan distributions, and debt that was settled.
+Taxpayers will also receive Form 1099s (Forms 1099-B, 1099-S, and 1099-MISC) for contests, prizes, or gambling winnings, royalties, interest, dividends, retirement plan distributions, and debt that was settled.

 The tax filing deadline is also the day that your prior year's tax liability must be paid in full.
 Even if you file Form 4868 for an automatic extension to file your return for 6 months, you must still pay any tax due by April 18th to avoid a penalty for filing late.

-October 17th, 2022: All individual taxpayers who filed automatic extensions have until today to both file and pay income taxes due for 2021.
+October 16th, 2023: All individual taxpayers who filed automatic extensions have until today to file their tax return.
 This is also the last day to e-file your return with most tax software programs.
 Any tax returns filed after today must be mailed to the IRS until e-file reopens for the next tax filing season.

 Taxpayers who need additional time to file their tax returns can request an extension with the IRS.